agilepro/software-craftsmanship/docs/Management/Agile/learning-to-iterate.md

 #  Learning to Iterate

 I work with a large team in Japan that develops software.
 The software produced is late, out of date, falling behind the competition, and is filled serious usability problems.
 The software is of high quality from a Japanese point of view: the products do exactly what they say they will do.
 Certainly no less, and generally no more, than advertised.
 The development is expensive, and the product is falling behind the competition.
-It is clear to everyone, even the team itself, that something needs to be done to ‘fix’ the development methodology.
+It is clear to everyone, even the team itself, that something needs to be done to 'fix' the development methodology.

 I have been advocating the simplest of Agile principles, oriented along the philosophy of Kan-ban development.
 These principles: